The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 This guidance is for England

 England is currently divided into three risk areas: the 'high risk area' (HRA), the 'edge area' and the 'low risk area' (LRA).
 The surveillance, breakdown management and disease-prevention policies differ in each area.
-A map of the three risk areas can be found on the TB Hub website.
+A map of the different bovine TB risk areas in Great Britain can be found on the TB Hub website.

 Movements of cattle from the premises they are on (if not a bTB restricted herd) are required to have been tested negative for bTB in the 60 days prior to the movement.